Watermarking Text Data on Large Language Models for Dataset Copyright: Conclusion

 \section{Conclusion}

-In this paper, we propose a text data watermarking approach via backdoor-based membership inference that a user can actively use backdoor techniques to identify the illegal or unauthorized usage of private text.
-Our proposed \textup{TextMarker} shows higher accuracy than previous methods while requiring far less information to achieve membership inference.
-Our extensive experiments evaluate the efficacy of the proposed method and detailed ablation studies to guide users how to choose the triggers.
-We hope \textup{TextMarker} can lead to better private text protection for users.
+In this paper, we propose \method, a text data watermarking approach leveraging backdoor-based membership inference for users to identify the unauthorized usage of their private text.
+Our proposed \method is superior to previous methods, with an efficient threshold technique, requiring far fewer marking samples to achieve membership inference.
+Through extensive experiments, we evaluate the effectiveness of \method across various datasets and model architectures.
+Despite the effectiveness, one of the limitations is that currently we only focus on the text classification training setting.
+An important future direction is to adapt \method to in-context learning setting.